 Vanderbilt Web Standards

-Colors, Templates, Brand Bar and the GRID
+Colors, Templates, and the Vanderbilt Brand Bar

 - Vanderbilt Brand Bar – how to incorporate the Vanderbilt brand bar into your existing site

 - The new Vanderbilt website was launched August 20, 2015.
 Updated template files and information on how we will be rolling out the changes throughout the rest of the Vanderbilt web presence will be available as soon as they are available.

 If you update your site with our colors, templates or brand bar, we’d like to know! email@example.com.